Oxymetaphoric/milestone_project_3/README.md

 | game_id | int | | PK, FK (Game) | No |
 | added_at | datetime | DEFAULT CURRENT_TIMESTAMP | | No |

-I converted the above markup tables into DBML (Database Markup Language) and used [dbdiagram.io](https://dbdiagram.io) to generate a .sql file of my schema to use in my project
+I converted the above markup tables into DBML (Database Markup Language) and used [dbdiagram.io](https://dbdiagram.io) to generate a .sql file of my schema to potentially use further into coding my project

 ![Schema Diagram](docs/database_schema.png)